Abdou-web-dev/A-page-for-Egio/README.md

 # A-page-for-Egio
-using html5 ,css3 , lightbox slider, bootstrap 5 and JS
+using html5 ,css3 , lightbox slider,jQuery, bootstrap 5 and JS